allenmei416/yatzy/README.md

 The management of the leaderboard is done in the api.php file, in the checkGameWin() function.

+## How To Run

+cd public, php -S localhost:4000

 ## My Design System

 This repository documents the design system for our Yatzy project.